 What's an op-ed?

 Taking its name from its traditional position opposite the editorial page of a newspaper, an op-ed is an opinion essay written by a staff columnist or an outside contributor.
 It should have a clear point of view or argument supported by specific evidence.
-It does not represent the opinions of The Washington Post -- in fact, it may often contradict the opinion of the Post editorial board.
+It does not represent the opinions of The Washington Post — in fact, it may often contradict the opinion of The Post’s Editorial Board.

 What are the guidelines for op-ed submissions?

-Submissions must be limited to 800 words.
+Submissions should be limited to 800 words.
 We consider only completed articles and cannot commit to, or provide guidance on, article proposals.
 Op-eds may not have been submitted to, posted to or published by any other media.
-They must include the writer's full name -- anonymous op-eds or op-eds written under pseudonyms will not be considered.
-They also must include the writer's home address, e-mail address and telephone numbers.
+They must include the writer's full name — anonymous op-eds or op-eds written under pseudonyms will not be considered.
+They also must include the writer's home address, email address and telephone numbers.
 Additionally, we ask that writers disclose any personal or financial interest in the subject at hand.

 How are op-ed contributions selected?

-The Post receives upwards of 100 unsolicited submissions a day and on most days can accommodate only one outside contribution on the op-ed page and sometimes an additional op-ed online.
-Submissions are read by editorial page editor Fred Hiatt, deputy editorial page editor Jackson Diehl, assistant editorial page editor Autumn Brewington and opinions editor for digital Marisa Katz.
+The Post receives hundreds of submissions a day and on most days can accommodate only a handful of outside contributions in print and online.
 Among the things we look for are timeliness (is it pegged to something in the news?), resonance (is it something that will interest Post readers?) and freshness of perspective (is it an argument we haven't heard many times before?).
 You don't need to have special expertise in a topic.
 But explaining how your background or experience informs your point of view can make for a more effective op-ed.
-You also don't need to have an important title -- and having an important title doesn't mean we'll publish your op-ed.
+You also don't need to have an important title — and having an important title doesn't mean we'll publish your op-ed.
 In fact, because we realize that senators, business leaders, heads of state and the like have access to various platforms where they can express their views, we hold them to a particularly high standard when considering whether to publish them in The Post.

 When will I hear back about my op-ed submission?